volkszaehler/vzlogger/README.md

 has been named armhf in Raspbian.
 Using "Raspbian armhf" packages fixes that.
 For RPi 2 and above Debian packages run on Raspberry Pi OS.

-Our packages are built with MQTT support, but without OMS support.
+Our packages are built with MQTT support.
+The package that is in Debian is built without OMS support while starting with 0.8.7 ours is.

 The packages attached to the release are meant for Debian trixie.
 The full set of packages is provided through a repository graciously provided by